This syndrome is caused by mutations in the gene that codes for a protein called fibrillin.

 Doctors may do an analysis of genes, usually from a sample of blood, to help diagnose Marfan syndrome.

 Doctors monitor for complications that can cause serious symptoms.
 People should have their heart, bones, and eyes checked every year to see if they are getting worse.
 This annual evaluation usually includes echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more of the heart and aorta; x-rays of the hand, spine, pelvis, chest, foot, and skull; and an eye examination.
-MRI Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more can also be done to evaluate heart and brain problems.
+MRI Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more can also be done to evaluate heart and brain problems.
 Echocardiography and eye examinations are also done whenever symptoms develop.

 Years ago, most people with Marfan syndrome died in their 40s.
 Today, people who have Marfan syndrome have nearly the same life expectancy as people who do not have this condition.
 Prevention of aortic dissection and rupture probably explains why the life span has been lengthened.